looma/loomaai/README.md

 ```
 5. Run `make` (build the streamlit image) - this could take a few minutes
 6. Run `make run` - (start qdrant and streamlit containers)
+7. Run `make setup-host` - (what does this do? why not included in `make run`??
-7. Navigate to [http://localhost:47000/loomaai](http://localhost:47000/loomaai) to access the dashboard
+8. Navigate to [http://localhost:47000/loomaai](http://localhost:47000/loomaai) to access the dashboard
-8. Create the `loomaai/data/files/textbooks` folder within this folder, if it does not already exist
+9. Create the `loomaai/data/files/textbooks` folder within this folder, if it does not already exist

 ## User Guide